IBM-Bluemix-Docs/compare-comply/pos.md

 You can analyze purchase orders by using the **Purchase order understanding** feature.
 {: shortdesc}

-Purchase Order Understanding is a beta feature.
+**Purchase order understanding** is a beta feature.
 For information about beta features, see [Beta features](/docs/services/compare-comply?topic=compare-comply-release_notes#beta_features) in the [Release notes](/docs/services/compare-comply?topic=compare-comply-release_notes).
 You must request access to purchase-order parsing by completing the following [form](https://datasciencex.typeform.com/to/Fjyf6t).
+{: important}

+Because **Purchase order understanding** is a beta feature, it is not included in the service's SDKs.
+You can call the method only by using its `curl` command.
-{: preview}
+{: important}

 You can parse and classify the contents of purchase orders in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by calling the `POST /v1/purchase_orders` method.